chain4travel/camino-block-explorer-old/README.md

 # C4t Block explorer (block-explorer-pw)

-Block explorer for the camino block chain by c4t
+Block explorer for the camino block chain by c4t.

+Uses [Quasar](https://quasar.dev/) with the quasar cli and vite as build tools.

 ## Install the dependencies